base/base/docs/specs/governance/governor.md

 #### `proposalThreshold`

-Returns the number of votes required in order for a voter to become a proposer.
+Returns the minimum voting power required in order to create a proposal.

 ```solidity
 function proposalThreshold() external view returns (uint256);